146th Operations Group: Combat in Europe

-When the war ended the 373rd Fighter Group was stationed at Lippstadt, Germany.
-Later in the month the unit moved to Illesheim.
-Germany, where it remained until some time in July.
-The group then moved back to England, where on 25 July it boarded and sailed for the United States.
+When the war ended the 373rd Fighter Group was stationed at Lippstadt Airfield, Germany.
+Later in the month the unit moved to AAF Station Illesheim.
+Germany, where it remained until in July.
+The group then moved back to England, where, on 25 July, it boarded the and sailed for the United States.
 After arriving at the Hampton Roads Port of Embarkation on 1 August, the Group moved to Camp Patrick Henry, Virginia.
 On the following day the 373rd was transferred to Sioux Falls Army Air Field.
 South Dakota.
-The group's stay at that base was short, for on 17 August it moved to Seymour-Johnson Field, North Carolina, and then to Mitchel Field, New York, on 28 September.
+The group's stay at that base was short, for on 17 August it moved to Seymour Johnson Field, North Carolina, and then to Mitchel Field, New York, on 28 September.
 Less than two months later, on 7 November 1945, the 373rd Fighter Group was inactivated.

-The group emblem was an "unofficial" type but was carried on some P-47s of the unit, also the squadrons had "Unofficial" emblems as well.
-The World War II-era emblem was a shield with a checkered upper right portion and a bar dividing the shield from top left to lower right and a solid color in the lower left portion.